DreadZAntho/Python-Project-Anthony-Theo-Dorian/README.md

 Project Overview

 This project analyzes bike rental patterns in Seoul to understand the factors influencing bike usage.
-The goal is to derive insights that can contribute to better urban planning and sustainable transportation solutions.
+The goal is to predict the number of bikes which are likely to be rented according to the influencing factors.

 Data Processing and Analysis